MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### -AliasDefinitions
 Adds the specified aliases to sessions that use the session configuration.
 Enter a hash table with the following keys:

+-- Name.
--- Name: Name of the alias.
+Name of the alias.
 This key is required.
+-- Value.
--- Value: The command that the alias represents.
+The command that the alias represents.
 This key is required.
+-- Description.
--- Description: A text string that describes the alias.
+A text string that describes the alias.
 This key is optional.
+-- Options.
--- Options: Alias options.
+Alias options.
 This key is optional.
 The default value is None.
-Valid values are None, ReadOnly, Constant, Private, or AllScope.
+The acceptable values for this parameter are: None, ReadOnly, Constant, Private, or AllScope.

 For example: @{Name="hlp";Value="Get-Help";Description="Gets help";Options="ReadOnly"}